pepaivanova/spp/README.md

 ## Tasks list

+- [ ] !
+The app should be able to run on Raspberry Pi and 32 GB SD card
 - [ ] Initial index.html
 - [ ] Load web audio
 - [ ] Configure mixing options of the sounds - tune some graphical interface